 Karma yoga (Sanskrit: कर्म योग), (also known as Buddhi Yoga) or the “discipline of action” is based on the teachings of the Bhagavad Gita, a sacred Sanskrit scripture of Hinduism.
 Of the four paths to realization, Karma Yoga is the science of achieving perfection in action.
 Selfless action and service to others are emphasized in this type of yoga.
 Karma Yoga is selfless service unto humanity.
 If you have a favorite charity, that you would like to see Be Yoga feature, please email Michelle Seymour, email@example.com.

+Donation Classes – This month we will offer a karma yoga class on TBD.
 Karma yoga classes are just $5, or an item from the wish list.
 Additional donations will also be accepted.

 It feels good to Be Good!